alberthuynh91/weetunes/README.md

 npm run dev
 ```

-Project is also hosted at:
+Project is also hosted using Netlify at: https://bert-weetunes.netlify.app/

 ## Notes